-Partners in the Cultural Investment Portfolio (CIP) have a long funding history with the Massachusetts Cultural Council (MCC) and a proven track record of strong organizational capacity and public programming in the arts, humanities, and interpretive sciences to their communities.
+Partners in the Cultural Investment Portfolio have a long funding history with the MCC, and a proven track record of strong organizational capacity and providing public programming in the interpretive sciences, humanities, and arts to their communities.
 MCC invests in the mission of these organizations by providing a predictable stream of unrestricted general operating support.

-To be classified as a Partner, organizations must have:
+To be classified as a CIP Partner, organizations must have:

-- an established track record of programmatic excellence, demonstrable public benefit, and organizational capacity as evidenced by favorable MCC panel reviews, annual MCC Funder Reports, and confirmed at quadrennial Site Visits.
+- An established track record of programmatic excellence, demonstrable public benefit, and organizational capacity – as evidenced by favorable MCC panel reviews, annual MCC Funder Reports, and confirmed at quadrennial Site Visits.

-- at least eight general operating support grants with no more than one panel denial
+- At least eight consecutive MCC general operating support grants with no more than one panel denial.

-- a minimum of 10 years providing public cultural programming in Massachusetts, as an incorporated not-for-profit organization.*
+- A minimum of 10 years providing public cultural programming in Massachusetts, as an incorporated not-for-profit organization.*

-*The U.S. Government Accountability Office defines full-time employment as comprised of 2,080 hours annually.
-Partners are required to have three FTE's – which means the organization must pay for at least 6,240 hours of work by professional employees annually.
+** CIP Partners are required to have three FTE's – which means the organization must pay for at least 6,000 hours of work by professional employees annually.
 (2,000 = the number of hours typically worked by a full-time individual over the course of a year, at $8.00/hour [MA minimum wage].)
 A professional employee is someone who is on your organization’s payroll and receives an IRS W-2 form from your organization each year.
 All other paid staff members, or those who get paid to work for your organization, can be considered independent contractors or interns/apprentices.
 Note that board members should not be counted as full-time or part-time volunteers.
 These hours do not have to be performed by three staff members; rather, the cumulative total of hours can be distributed among any number of employees.
 For example, a full-time development director plus two half-time development associates would combine to comprise two FTEs.

 To maintain full funding as a CIP Partner, each organization must: